BDBevan/Challenge_02_JavaScript/README.md

 # Challenge_02_JavaScript

+Please find link to published page and repositiory at the bottom of this document.

 # Employee Payroll checker

 In this web application, we are creating an emmployee payroll tracker that will record :